luigidamico100/Music-Genre-Classification/README.md

 ###  Install from requirements
-The requirements has been generated using
+The requirements has been generated using (check [this](https://stackoverflow.com/questions/62885911/pip-freeze-creates-some-weird-path-instead-of-the-package-version)):

-    pip freeze > requirements.txt
+    pip list --format=freeze > requirements.txt

 Install package requirements using pip